elfshaker/elfshaker/README.md

 - It stores snapshots of directories into highly-compressed pack files and provides fast on-demand access to the stored files.
 It is particularly good for storing lots of similar files, for example object files from an incremental build.

 - It allows few-second access to any commit of clang with the [manyclangs project](https://github.com/elfshaker/manyclangs).
 For example, this accelerates bisection of [LLVM](https://llvm.org/) by a factor of 60x!
 This is done by extracting builds of LLVM on-demand from locally stored elfshaker packs, each of which contains ~1,800 builds and is about 100 MiB in size, even though the full originals would take TiBs to store!
-Extracting a single builds takes 2-4s on modern hardware.
+Extracting a single build takes 2-4s on modern hardware.

 ## †Applicability